 For other states, check with their local office to find out what the registration process comprises.

 You also need to register your business on a federal level.
 To do this, you’ll need to obtain a federal tax number for your ecommerce business.
 Your federal tax number is also known as an employer identification number (EIN), and it’s the equivalent of a social security number for your business.

 As you’ll be filing tax returns and submitting reports on your business activity, it’s essential that you get a EIN number for your business.
 Without this number, you won’t be able to submit your tax forms to either the federal or the state government.

 You can apply online for your ecommerce business’ EIN number.
 It’s a simple application form and you’ll be able to get your EIN number on the same day that you submit the online form.

-Banks in the USA require you to prove that your ecommerce business has been registered as a legal entity before they will allow you to open up a business bank account.
-It’s essential that ecommerce entrepreneurs know how to register a business if they are looking to open a business bank account.
+Banks in the US require documents of small business registration before they will allow you to open up a business bank account.
+It’s essential that ecommerce entrepreneurs know how to register an online business if they are looking to open a business bank account.